1876 San Felipe hurricane

 The San Felipe Hurricane was the second tropical cyclone of the 1876 Atlantic hurricane season.
-The storm was first observed east of the Leeward Islands on September 12, later intensifying to a category 3 hurricane while approaching Puerto Rico.
+The storm was first observed east of the Leeward Islands on September 12, later intensifying to a Category 3 hurricane on the modern-day Saffir–Simpson scale while approaching Puerto Rico.
 In the upcoming days, the storm would make landfall on Hispaniola and Cuba, while also at hurricane intensity.
 Weakening to a tropical storm, it crossed the island until emerging over central Cuba, and passing just east of Florida.
-The storm re-intensified into a hurricane and struck near Wilmington, North Carolina as a minimal hurricane.
+The storm re-intensified into a hurricane and struck near Wilmington, North Carolina, as Category 1 hurricane.
 Continuing inland, the San Felipe Hurricane gradually weakened over the United States, reaching near Cape Cod before dissipation on September 19.

-The San Felipe Hurricane was the only tropical cyclone in the season to result in fatalities, according to records of the season.
+Many homes on Saint Thomas lost their roofs and fences, but impact from this storm was less than during comparable ones.
+Saint Croix, however, reportedly experienced its worst hurricane in 50 years, while Saint Kitts also suffered considerably.
+The storm was among the worst on Puerto Rico during the 19th century.
+In San Juan, the storm left few homes undamaged.
+Overflowing rivers and the storm itself carried away many bridges and caused significant losses to coffee, rice, and sugarcane estates.
+A total of 19 deaths were reported.
+At least 13 drownings occurred in North Carolina, two in Onslow County and eleven others after a ship sank at Portsmouth.
+Many other ships capsized along the coast of North Carolina.
+Flooding, damage to buildings, and uprooted trees were reported in Wilmington.
+The cyclone impacted several other states, particularly New Jersey, where the barrier islands in Cape May County alone tallied about $30,000 in damage.

 Meteorological history

-A hurricane was first observed east of the Leeward Islands on September 12, hitting the islands that night.
-It first passed through Antigua, St. Kitts, and the Virgin Islands.
-It strengthened on the next day to become a Category 3 hurricane, and hit Puerto Rico at that intensity on September 13; it entered by Yabucoa and Humacao at about seven in the morning and left the island through Mayagüez at 1:30 local time in the afternoon.